t-mcneal/rhout/README.md

    **Frontend**

    Open a second command line window.
-Then, navigate to the project directory `/src/main/frontend` and enter the following:
+Then, navigate to the project directory `/ui` and enter the following:
    ```
-   $ npm install
+   $ npm ci
    $ npm start
    ```